-ADVANCED GENETICS Prerequisite: 211.
+ADVANCED GENETICS Prerequisite: 2ft.
 Nature of the gene; genetic codes; hereditary determinants; mutagenesis and genes in population.
 Lecture and seminar.

-PHARMACOLOGY Prerequisite: 31; recommended: college-level physiology.
-Interactions of drugs and living systems with emphasis on molecular and cellular mechanisms of action, drug metabolism and excretion, and selected aspects of environmental toxicology.
+Prerequisite: 31; recommended; college-level physiology, Interactions of drugs and living sys-tems with emphasis on molecular and cellular mechanisms of action, drug metabolism and excretion, and selected aspects of environmental toxicology.
 Clinical aspects and specific drug therapies not considered in detail.

 WORKSHOP IN BIOLOGY (May be repeated) Prerequisite: permission of instructor.
-Group studies of special topics in biology, may not be used to meet undergraduate or graduate major requirements in biology.
+Group studies of special topics in biology.
+May not be used to meet undergraduate or graduate major requirements in biology.
 May be used for elective credit only.

-597,8 BIOLOGICAL PROBLEMS Prerequisite: permission.
+5978 BIOLOGICAL PROBLEMS Prerequisite: permission.
 Honors-level work, usually consisting of laboratory investigations.
+A maximum of 4 credits may apply toward the major degree requirements.

-PROCARYOTIC DNA TECHNIQUES Prerequisite: permission.
-Basic DNA techniques involving procaryotic microorganisms includ-ing extraction of DNA, cleavage of DNA and cloning.
+BASIC DNA TECHNIQUES Basic DNA techniques including extraction of DNA, cleavage of DNA and cloning.
 Laboratory.